cambridge-cares/CitiesKG/CEA_AGENT/README.md

 # CEA Agent
 ## Agent Description

-The CEA agent can be used to interact with the [City Energy Analyst (CEA)](https://www.cityenergyanalyst.com/)  and the data it produces on building energy demands and the photovoltaic potentials if solar panels are placed on suitable surfaces.
+The CEA agent can be used to interact with the [City Energy Analyst (CEA)](https://www.cityenergyanalyst.com/)  and the data it produces on building energy demands and the photovoltaic potentials.

-The agent currently queries for building geometry and building usage stored in the knowledge graph, and the resulting output data is added to the named graph 'energyprofile'.
+The agent currently queries for building geometry, surrounding buildings geometries and building usage stored in the knowledge graph, which are passed to CEA as inputs.
+The energy demands and photovoltaic potentials calculated by CEA are extracted by the agent and stored on the knowledge graph.

 ## Build Instructions

 ### maven

-The docker image uses the world avatar maven repository ( https://maven.pkg.github.com/cambridge-cares/TheWorldAvatar/).
+The docker image uses TheWorldAvatar maven repository (https://maven.pkg.github.com/cambridge-cares/TheWorldAvatar/).
 You'll need to provide your credentials (github username/personal access token) in single-word text files located:
 ```
 ./credentials/